Buying guide · Updated June 2026

 - Premium pricing

 The pick when weight is your top priority.
-At roughly a pound per crutch, the carbon fiber is noticeably lighter than aluminum, which matters most to people who are on crutches all day, every day.
-Note the lower 220 lb capacity.
+Carbon fiber makes these noticeably lighter than aluminum, which matters most to people on crutches all day, and they fold down to a compact 22 inches.
+The trade-off is a premium, made-to-order price.

-- About 1 lb per crutch, which adds up over thousands of steps a day
+- Carbon fiber keeps each crutch very light, which adds up over thousands of steps a day

-- Tornado Air tips give excellent grip on varied surfaces
+- Tornado Air tips grip well across varied and uneven surfaces

 - Carbon fiber costs more to replace if damaged